Feature: Ready for Anything

 What to do if you’re in an accident

-- Photograph the driver’s insurance card and driver’s license, and write down the name, phone number, address and auto insurance information for the driver.
-If the driver refuses to cooperate, notify police.
+Photograph the driver’s insurance card and driver’s license, and write down the name, phone number, address, and auto insurance information for the driver.
+If the driver refuses to cooperate, notify the police.

 — Marc S. Reisman, Esq.